codehsbooks/apjava/Programming-with-Karel/top-down-design-and-decomposition.md

 3. After the last hurdle, Karel needs to go to the end of the street

-What tasks should be accomplished in functions?
+What tasks should be accomplished in methods?
 1. Karel should go to the next hurdle
 2. Karel should jump over the hurdle
 3. Karel should stop at the wall at the end of the street

-See how each function is reusable?
-We will need to use the first function 3 times and the second function 2 times.
+See how each method is reusable?
+We will need to use the first method 3 times and the second method 2 times.

 Finally, we can outline the code we need to write.

 ```
-function start(){
+public class HurdleJumpingKarel extends Karel
+{

+	public void run()
+	{
 		runToHurdle();
     		jumpHurdle();
 		runToHurdle();
 		jumpHurdle();
 		runToFinish();
 	}

-function jumpHurdle(){
+	private void jumpHurdle()
+	{
 		// Make Karel jump over a hurdle
 	}

-function runToHurdle(){
+	private void runToHurdle()
+	{
   		// make Karel go to the next hurdle
 	}

-function runToFinish(){
+	private void runToFinish()
+	{
     		// make Karel go to the end of the street
 	}
+}

 ```

-For the sake of space, not all of the functions have been fully implemented.
-However, notice how the use of functions makes the program's goal obvious.
-You can read through the start function like it is telling a story.
-Each function accomplishes a specific, small part of the problem.
+For the sake of space, not all of the methods have been fully implemented.
+However, notice how the use of methods makes the program's goal obvious.
+You can read through the run method like it is telling a story.
+Each helper method accomplishes a specific, small part of the problem.

 ##Summary
-Let's do a brief recap of all of the information we've learned.
-Programs are made up of functions, which are made up of commands.
-We need to build our program using functions to make our code readable and to break down the problem.
+Programs are made up of methods, which are made up of commands.
+We need to build our program using methods to make our code readable and to break down the problem into smaller, more manageable tasks.
 The program's problem, or goal, should be broken down into single sentence goals.
-Each of these small goals gets its own function.
+Each of these small goals gets its own method.